radanskoric/radanskoric.github.io/_posts/2024-06-11-update-full-page-on-form-in-frame-submit.markdown

 ```

 As you can see, the reason that we opted before to keep the error path simple is that it *usually* results in overall simpler code.
 However, some cases might be different and then this can be a good choice.

+**Use when** your happy path flow is unusually complex and this makes it much simpler.

 ## Why is it like this and when will it be improved?